YongshuoLiu/github.io/index.md

 Welcome!
 I'm Huihao Zhang
 This site includes some of my daily life content, as well as research.

+My research focuses on exoplanet observations (more specifically, observations of exoplanet atmospheres), which includes direct imaging by ELT and Transit photometry by JWST

 ![Surp 2021 Cohort](/assets/img/first_main_page.png)

 The 2022 URAP Progrom.
 See more about my URAP project [here](_projects/extinction.md).